A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: Introduction

 This paper is organized as follows.
-In Section \ref{sec.2}, we provide some prerequisites and a survey of different forms and special cases of random Brouwer fixed point theorem currently available.
-In Section \ref{sec.3}, we establish a key representation theorem of a proper $L^{0}$-labeling function by usual proper labeling functions, namely Theorem \ref{thm.representation}.
-Based on Theorem \ref{thm.representation}, we prove Theorem \ref{thm.Sperner}, namely the random Sperner lemma.
-Next, as an application of Theorem \ref{thm.Sperner}, in Section \ref{sec.4}, we prove Theorem \ref{thm.Brouwer}.
+In Section \ref{sec.2}, we provide some prerequisites and a survey of the random Brouwer fixed point theorem and its special cases currently in existence.
+In Section \ref{sec.3}, we establish a key representation theorem of a proper $L^{0}$-labeling function by usual proper labeling functions, namely, Theorem \ref{thm.representation}.
+Based on Theorem \ref{thm.representation}, we prove Theorem \ref{thm.Sperner}, namely, a random Sperner lemma.
+As an application of Theorem \ref{thm.Sperner}, in Section \ref{sec.4}, we give a new complete proof of Theorem \ref{thm.Brouwer}.
 In Section \ref{sec.5}, we prove the equivalence of Proposition \ref{prop.2.3} and Proposition \ref{prop.2.4}.
-By the way, we also give some other interesting results in Section \ref{sec.5}, which are closely related to the topic on random Brouwer fixed point theorem.
-Finally, in Section \ref{sec.6}, we prove random Borsuk theorem --- Theorem \ref{thm.6.4} is equivalent to random Brouwer fixed point theorem.
+In Section \ref{sec.6}, we prove a general random Borsuk theorem --- Theorem \ref{thm.6.4} together with its equivalence with the random Brouwer fixed point theorem.
+Finally, in Section \ref{sec.7} we conclude this paper with commentaries on recent state of study of the famous Schauder conjecture.